thomasvg67/dataScience/README.md

 ```
 ### 2. Create a 2 dimensional array (2X3) with elements belonging to complex data type and print it.
 Also display
 a. the no: of rows and columns <br>
-b. dimension of an array
+b. dimension of an array  <br>
-c. reshape the same array to 3X2
+c. reshape the same array to 3X2  <br>

 ```python